 Arborio rice — Arborio is a key ingredients when making a traditional risotto.
 You cannot substitute arborio rice for any regular rice like jasmine or basmati, it does not yield the same type of creamy texture at the end.

-Asparagus — When picking asparagus, you want to avoid any that seem limp.
+Asparagus spears — When picking asparagus, you want to avoid any that seem limp.
 You want them to be firm, able to stand straight, and the spears at the top be tightly closed.

 Pine nuts — A handful of toasted pine nuts on top of our creamy rich risotto adds an extra layer to texture to it.
 I love how it adds a nice bite to the risotto.